dagbjorn/microcoffeeoncloud/README.md

     eureka.instance.hostname=HOST_IP

 To run Microcoffee, see the main documentation above.
-To test Microcoffee, open the URL https://localhost:8443/coffee.html.
+To test Microcoffee, open the URL `https://localhost:8443`.

 :point_right: Remember to use `run-docker.ps1` when starting the services from PowerShell windows.

+:bulb: Old AngularJS frontend is available on `https://localhost:8443/coffee.html`.

 ##### Running on Minikube